0xKourama/Elbanna-NP-Notes/course.md

 3. finding the errors (what could go wrong)
 4. testing, testing & then more testing :D

+# what is execution policy?
+1. it defines the policy on which powershell runs (restricted, unrestricted, remotesigned)

 # what are the main concepts of powershell?
 1. the pipeline --> (multiple operations in a single line of code)
 2. dealing with objects --> (exploring attributes and functionalities)